krzysztofzuraw/learn-algorithms/bubble_sort/analysis.md

 Bubble sort
 ===========

-Simple method of comparing two adiacent elements and changing them in place.
+Simple method of comparing two adjacent elements and changing them in place.
 Sort ends when after next run of algoritm there is no change.

 # Pseudocode